marketcalls/fastscalper-tauri/README.md

 ### OpenAlgo API Setup

-Ensure that the OpenAlgo API is running locally or accessible from your machine.
-The application sends requests to `http://127.0.0.1:5000/api/v1/placesmartorder` by default.
+Ensure that the OpenAlgo API is running and accessible.
+By default, the application is configured to send requests to `http://127.0.0.1:5000/api/v1/placesmartorder`, but this can be changed in the settings.

 ### Tauri Configuration